mardix/propel-legacy/README.md

 For the `my-php-html-site.com` the root dir is the `html` directory that's in the current working directory.

-The above conf, will deploy multiple sites on the same virtualenv.
-The second
+The above conf, will deploy multiple sites.
+The python app will be deployed in the virtualenv, the php/html site will be deployed as is.

 ## WEB: Advanced config